Social Media Metrics to Measure: What to Track and Why It Matters

 - Brand recall: Often measured through surveys after major campaigns or launches.

-- Influencer voice alignment: Helps you vet partners and check that their messaging reflects your brand.
+- Influencer voice alignment: Helps you vet partners and ensure their messaging aligns with your brand.

 6. Paid Social Metrics